jzuern/jzuern.github.io/about.md

 permalink: /about/
 ---

-My name is Jannik Zürn and I am a Ph.D. student in robotics at the University of Freiburg - Autonomous Intelligent Systems.
+My name is Jannik Zürn and I am a Ph.D. student in robotics at the [Autonomous Intelligent Systems lab](http://ais.informatik.uni-freiburg.de/) at the University of Freiburg.

+For my Ph.D. thesis I am

+You can find my work homepage with links to current research projects [here](http://www2.informatik.uni-freiburg.de/~zuern/).

+You can find my CV here.